30 Weeks Pregnant: The 30th Week Of Pregnancy

 Pregnancy Week 30: Tips for making your pregnancy better

 Many women during this stage of pregnancy report an increasing number of backaches.
-This is very much related to weight gain and the baby’s growth.
+This is related to weight gain and the baby’s growth.
 If you are experiencing back pain, you may want to evaluate your posture.
-Proper posture can alleviate the back pain that you are experiencing.
-It may take some effort to change these habits, but it will be worth it if your back pain goes away.
+Proper posture can alleviate the back pain you are experiencing.
+It may take some effort to change poor posture habits, but it will be worth it to reduce your back pain.

 Tips for mom’s partner:

-Your partner has been able to feel the baby move for quite some time.
-By 30 weeks you should also be able to feel the baby move.
-Make some time for you and your partner to be together so that you can rest your hand on her stomach in order to feel the baby move.
-Sharing these moments together will not only help you with the bonding process between you and your baby, but it will also allow you to spend some special time with your partner.
+Your partner has been able to feel the baby move for quite some time by now.
+At 30 weeks you should also be able to feel the baby move.
+Take some time to rest your hand on her stomach to feel the baby move.
+Sharing these moments together will not only help you bond with your baby, but it will also allow you to spend some special time with your partner.

 Last updated: October 15, 2019 at 15:31 pm